takattowo/BootloaderSpoofer/README.md

 # Bootloader Spoofer

-Spoof locked bootloader on local attestations.
-Built against the modern [libxposed API 101](https://github.com/libxposed/api).
-Only select apps which check the presence of an unlocked bootloader, never hook Google apps or system framework unless you want to fail Play Integrity checks lol.
+Spoofs a locked bootloader state for local attestation checks.
+Only enable it for apps that merely verify whether the bootloader is unlocked.
+Avoid hooking Google apps or the system framework unless you want Play Integrity checks to fail.
+If an app sends attestation certificates to a secure backend for verification, this module will not help and becomes ineffective.

-If the app sends the certificate to a secure server, you are fucked and this app is useless.
+Supports devices with broken TEE.
+This module is intended only for local attestation.
+For online attestation, use TrickyStore instead.

-This app was made possible with @chiteroman and @5ec1cff's CertHack.
+This project was made possible thanks to chiteroman and 5ec1cff.

 ## Modes